Axlefublr/wife.nvim/README.md

 This is the reason why the last command I executed in that showcase didn't show any output — it succeeded.

-I was able to make input getting asyncronous (`vim.ui.input`), but command execution is _syncronous_ because of neovim callback restrictions. \
+I was able to make input getting use `vim.ui.input`, which is asyncronous, (thanks to @Quinntyx for suggesting an autocmd workaround that made it possible), but command execution is _syncronous_ because of neovim callback restrictions, still. \
 If a command you ran is taking worryingly long, you can always press <kbd>ctrl+c</kbd> to cancel it.

 ## Installation